Bridge Financing in Canada 2024

 Where can I get a bridge loan?

-If you have a very good credit score and can adequately demonstrate your ability to repay the bridge loan, you can use conventional lenders and some mortgage banks.
-This includes banks and credit unions.
+If you have a very good credit score and can adequately demonstrate your ability to repay the bridge loan, you can use conventional lenders such as banks and credit unions.
 However, the requirements for getting a loan from these sources are very strict.
 You need a copy of the Sale Agreement for your current home and the Purchase Agreement for your new home.

 If you prefer an easier application process or have poor credit, you can use a “hard money lender”, which includes private mortgage lenders or real estate investors.
 These unconventional lenders put more importance on the equity value of your current home than your credit score.
 These lenders are useful if you just want some quick financing, but if you want a longer-term bridge loan, a conventional source may be more beneficial.